sylvainhalle/AntRun/Readme.md

 ### test

-Performs tests with jUnit.
+Performs tests with JUnit.
 A summary of the execution of the tests is also printed at the console.
 The format of this summary depends on the version of Ant.

+### test-legacy

+Performs tests with JUnit.
+Performs tests with jUnit, but without using the `junitlauncher` task that is supported only in Ant 1.10.6 onwards.
+This results in less detailed reports.
+It is recommended to use only on versions of Ant prior to 1.10.6.

 ### report